-Clinical Assistant Professor: 46 This rank is for those who have completed a doctoral degree or terminal degree appropriate to the discipline and are licensed or certified to practice the profession.
-Individuals holding such positions demonstrate an ability to teach students in a clinical setting and have a demonstrated ability to relate appropriately to students and professional colleagues.
-Clinical appointments at this rank will be made for a definite term of up to three years and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.
+Clinical Assistant Professor:47 This rank is for those who have completed a doctoral degree or terminal degree appropriate to the discipline, and who are licensed or certified to practice the profession.
+Individuals holding such positions demonstrate an ability to teach students in a clinical setting.

-Clinical Associate Professor: This rank is for those who have typically held the rank of Clinical Assistant Professor for four (4) years; have completed a doctoral degree or a terminal degree appropriate to the discipline; are licensed or certified to practice the profession; and have demonstrated the ability to relate appropriately to students and professional colleagues.
-Individuals holding such positions have demonstrated clinical and teaching abilities consistent with those for appointment at the rank of Associate Professor.47 Clinical appointments at this rank will be made for a definite term of up to three years and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.
+Clinical Associate Professor: This rank is for those who have completed a doctoral degree or a terminal degree appropriate to the discipline, and who are licensed or certified to practice the profession.
+Individuals holding such positions have demonstrated clinical and teaching abilities consistent with those for appointment at the rank of Associate Professor.48